promotedai/promoted-ts-client/README.md

   apiKey: string,
   timeoutMs: number
 ) => async (request: Req): Promise<Res> => {
-  // AbortController was added in node v14.17.0 globally const AbortController = globalThis.AbortController || await import('abort-controller')
+  // AbortController was added in node v14.17.0 globally.
+  // This can brought in as a normal import too. const AbortController = globalThis.AbortController || await import('abort-controller')

   const controller = new AbortController();